ImperialCollegeLondon/MitoNetworksGenetics/Linear_Feedback_Control/Quality_control/README.md

-# Stochastic analysis of quality control in a linear feedback control
+# Analysis of quality control in a linear feedback control

+## Stochastic analysis

 Parameter sweeps for two models of quality control: selective degradation and selective fusion